AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Hardware.md

 Hibernation mode 25 doesn't work.
 Resuming from it results in hang up with garbled screen.

-Probably requires further testing.
-Some glitches seem to happen after resuming from hibernation: Bluetooth requires switching off and on, YogaSMC glitches a bit...
+Some glitches seem to happen after resuming from hibernation: Bluetooth requires switching off and on, YogaSMC preference pane glitches a bit...

 ## Audio